poojapathak0/vyra/docs/SPECIFICATION.md

-# IntentLang Language Specification v1.0
+# Vyra Language Specification v1.0

 ## Overview

-IntentLang is a natural language programming language that allows developers to write code using plain English sentences.
+Vyra is a natural language programming language that allows developers to write code using plain English sentences.
 This document defines the formal grammar, semantics, and execution model.

 ## Design Principles